 Our advice to you:

 - Go in with your eyes WIDE OPEN.
 The Seller isn’t guaranteeing anything, so be prepared for everything.

-- Get a home inspection by a qualified inspector. (and no, your brother in law who “knows about these things” won’t suffice).
+- Get a home inspection by a qualified inspector (and no, your uncle who “knows about these things” won’t suffice).

 - Have lots of Cover Your A$$ Money.
 Some of what’s going on in the “as is” home might need to be fixed right away and it may even impact your ability to get home insurance.
 Make sure you have a generous budget for unexpected fixes.

 - Make sure you understand what is involved in buying a fixer-upper.
 Expect renovations to cost twice as much as you anticipate and take three times the amount of time estimated.
 Talk to someone who’s been through it.